Law Dissertation Topics

-Topic 4: A critical analysis of employment law of disabled individuals in UK and what new policies can be integrated to increase its efficiency
+Topic 4: A critical analysis of employment law of disabled individuals in the UK and what new policies can be integrated to increase its efficiency.

-Research Aim: Employment or labor law has always been under the limelight.
-Many critiques and researchers have proposed different amendments to be made in the existing law pertaining to labor and employee.
-The main aim of the research is to critically analyze the employment law of disabled individuals in the UK along with effective recommendations that need to be done in order to make the existing law more efficient and effective.
+Research Aim: Employment or labour law has always been under the limelight.
+Many critiques and researchers have proposed different amendments to the existing law pertaining to labour and employee.
+The main aim of the research is to critically analyse the employment law of disabled individuals in the UK along with effective recommendations that need to be made in order to make the existing law more efficient and effective.

 Topic 5: A critical evaluation of racial discrimination laws in developed countries and how it impacts the workplace environment

 Research Aim: Racial discrimination has always been a controversial issue in almost every part of the World.
-However, many developed countries (companies) are facing severe racial discrimination issues that are directly impacting their name and brand value.
+However, many developed countries (companies) face severe racial discrimination issues that directly impact their name and brand value.
 Therefore, this research provides a critical evaluation of the racial discrimination laws, particularly in developed countries.
 Moreover, the research will be focusing on how racial discrimination laws are impacting the workplace environment.

 Research Aim: Domestic laws basically deal with and provide criminal rules for punishing individuals who have physically or emotionally harmed their own family members.
 It has been found out that many domestic cases of abuse are not reported to the concerned authority.
-Due to this reason, the main focus of the research is to conduct a comparative analysis of legislation, policy and guidelines of domestic abuse between UK and USA and how effective both the countries have been in order to minimize domestic abuse.
+Due to this reason, the main focus of the research is to conduct a comparative analysis of legislation, policy, and guidelines of domestic abuse between the UK and the USA and how effective both the countries have been to minimise domestic abuse.

 Research Aim: Intellectual property has gained significant importance after the emergence of counterfeit products coming from different parts of the world.
-It has been found out that there are many factors that have motivated the sale of counterfeit products.
-Therefore, this research aims at analyzing the negative impact of technology in protecting intellectual property rights of products and corporations.
+It has been found out that many factors have motivated the sale of counterfeit products.
+Therefore, this research aims at analysing the negative impact of technology in protecting the intellectual property rights of products and corporations.

-Topic 8: A critical assessment of terrorism act of 2010 and its impact on Muslims living around the Globe.
+Topic 8: A critical assessment of the terrorism act of 2010 and its impact on Muslims living around the globe.

-Research Aim: Since the incident of 9/11, the entire world has been under the pressure of terrorism activities especially Muslims living around the world.
-Therefore, this research intends to critically assess the terrorism act of 2010 and its impact ton Muslims living around the Globe.
+Research Aim: Since the incident of 9/11, the entire world has been under the pressure of terrorism activities, especially Muslims living around the world.
+Therefore, this research intends to critically assess the terrorism act of 2010 and its impact on Muslims living around the globe.